Why Is My Aquarium Filter So Loud? Easy Fixes

 When Is It Time to Replace the Filter?

-• Replacement parts are unavailable
+• replacement parts are difficult to find,

 Signs that it may be time to replace an aquarium filter